MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 To publish a web service after you've created a remote session (argument `session = TRUE` with `remoteLogin()` or `remoteLoginAAD()`), you have two approaches:

-+ Return to your local session to publish.
-At the `REMOTE>` prompt, use `pause()` to return the R command line in your local session, publish your service, and then `resume()` if you want to continue running R code from the remote command line in the remote R session.
++ Publish from your local session:  At the `REMOTE>` prompt, use `pause()` to return the R command line in your local session.
+Then, publish your service.
+Use `resume()` from your local prompt to return to the commandline in the remote R session.

-+ Authenticate from the remote session again to allow connections from that remote session to the web node API.
++ Authenticate again from within the remote session to enable connections from that remote session to the web node API.
 At the `REMOTE>` prompt, authenticate with your username and password with `remoteLogin()` or `remoteLoginAAD()`.
-But this time, set the argument `session = FALSE` so that a second remte session is NOT created.
+But this time, set the argument `session = FALSE` so that a second remote session is NOT created.
 You are now authenticated and able to publish directly from the `REMOTE>` prompt.

   >[!WARNING]
   >If you try to publish a web service from the remote R session without authenticating from that session, you'll get a message such as `Error in curl::curl_fetch_memory(uri, handle = h) : URL using bad/illegal format or missing URL`.

-1.
-1. Now, you can call the `publishService()` function from the `REMOTE>` prompt.

 ## See also